onesteinbv/dns01/doc/Documentation.md

 **dns01** can:

 - generate the certificate material from scratch using certbot.
 Apex, wildcard and combo domains (apex+wildcard) are supported.
-- create the target A/AAAA records on target DNS APIs (currently only OpenProvider supported).
+- create the target A/AAAA records on target DNS APIs (currently only Openprovider supported).
 - perform (robust) DNS-01 challenge detection, with the certificate material managed by clients or by certbot.
-This is used with Lego/Traefik and also supports integration with cert-manager or other clients.
+This is used with lego/Traefik and also supports integration with cert-manager or other clients.

 ### Requirements